Using a spray gun to repaint interiors or exteriors is a fast and efficient process.

 But while working with spraying guns, you will need to take a little time to thin the paint so that it will not clog your spray gun.

-If you think that the extra time may not be worth it, remember that applying paint with a spray gun tends to be faster and can be done evenly, so it may make up for the time you spent in diluting the paint.
+If you think that the extra time may not be worth it, remember that applying paint with a spray gun tends to be faster and can be done evenly.

 How Do You Thin Water Based Latex Paint for a Spray Gun?